 Sometimes we speak of seeing objects and at other times of seeing facts, where facts are (as I understand them here) concrete states of affairs or events.
 When we speak of seeing objects, we typically use the direct object construction: I see my dog; I see buildings outside my window.
 When we speak of seeing facts, we often use the propositional construction: I see that my dog is black; I see that the building closest to me is very long.

 Fact seeing (or seeing-that) is sometimes understood broadly.
-In the broad usage, which is usually called “epistemic”,
+In the broad usage, which is usually called ‘epistemic’,

 I epistemically see that p if